ros-controls/ros_control/transmission_interface/README.md

 ```
 ### TODO ###

-Make the current implenentation more general so it can accomodate underactuated transmissions.
+- Make the current implenentation more general so it can accomodate underactuated transmissions.
+- Read transmission configuration from configuration files.